datavortex/QuanSimBench/Performance_results_submissions.md

 ### Please test your computer as follows:

- [] First run the benchmark with the largest number of nodes/cores until you get the highest performance in the column "States/s".
+A) First run the benchmark with the largest number of nodes/cores until you get the highest performance in the column "States/s".
 That usually corresponds to the largest number of qubits that you can simulate (column Qubits).

- [] Verify that you get the "Pass=yes" result on all rows.
+B) Verify that you get the "Pass=yes" result on all rows.

- [] Select the row with the highest performance and submit the following fields in a text file to santiago.betelu@datavortex.com
+C) Select the row with the highest performance and submit the following fields in a text file to santiago.betelu@datavortex.com
 - Your name & institution
 - Computer name
 - CPU name